Cardiovascular disorders are the leading cause of mortality and morbidity in the industrialized world.

 - Lightly coat hands with cooking spray.
-Coat 9-inch deep-dish pie plate with cooking spray, and press mixture into bottom and up sides.
+Coat a 9-inch deep-dish pie plate with cooking spray, and press the mixture into bottom and up sides.
 Prick crust with a fork before baking.

 - Bake at 350° for 10 minutes.
 Remove from oven; cool on a wire rack.

 - Combine milk and remaining sugar in a heavy saucepan over medium-low heat.
 Cook 2 minutes or until sugar dissolves, stirring constantly; transfer mixture to a bowl.
 Add peanut butter and vanilla, stirring with a whisk until combined.
 Cover and chill 30 minutes.

 - Place cream cheese in a large bowl, and beat with a mixer at medium speed until light and fluffy.

 - Add milk mixture to cream cheese mixture, beating on low speed until combined.
 Fold in whipped topping, and pour the mixture into the prepared pie crust.

 - Freeze, uncovered, 8 hours (or overnight); pie should be hard.
 Sprinkle with peanuts and shaved chocolate.
 Transfer pie to the refrigerator 30 minutes before slicing to slightly soften it.
 Enjoy!

 Cardiac rehabilitation is a medically supervised program that focuses on exercise, diet, and lifestyle changes to help patients recover from heart events such as heart attacks, heart failure, angioplasty, or heart surgery.